 - The species listed above cannot be filleted in or on Victorian waters.
 They must be kept whole or in carcass form until you are away from the water.
-It's okay to fillet your fish on the cleaning tables at the boat ramp. - · Skates, rays and guitarfish cannot be taken within 400 m of any pier, jetty, wharf, rock wall or breakwater. - Check the Victorian Fisheries Authority website for current regulations: vfa.vic.gov.au
+It's okay to fillet your fish on the cleaning tables at the boat ramp. - Rays cannot be taken within 400 m of any pier, jetty, wharf, rock wall or breakwater. - Check the Victorian Fisheries Authority website for current regulations: vfa.vic.gov.au